gvwilson/thirdbit/src/fiction/iffy/index.md

 "Someone is breaking into my room."
 Wales said curtly.
-"Warm up the engines and get ready to cast off.
+"Get ready to cast off.
 I'll be back in ten minutes."

 "We'll cast off when *I* say!"